Asset Processor Service

 Solution: Simply rebuild the container:

-docker compose build thumbnail-worker
+docker compose build asset-processor

-docker compose up -d thumbnail-worker
+docker compose up -d asset-processor

 For existing checkouts, optionally normalize line endings: